 Some people ignore taking the CPR and First Aid training because they think it’s a waste of time, and it’s not essential considering they can use the mouth-to-mouth technique to save a life.
 The mouth- to mouth is simple to apply and doesn’t need a certificate to perform it.
 However, the bad news is that mouth-to-mouth resuscitation on its own is not effective in cases of sudden cardiac arrest.

 With the advancement of technology, things have changed rapidly in all sectors.
-You don’t have to go through the hustle of creating time for physical CPR classes as you can easily enroll for an online CPR certification course.
-Many differences exist between traditional online terms but with a common aim: to equip the learner with skills to save lives in case of an emergency.
-With that said, there are several questions one should ask her/himself when enrolling for these online CPR classes.
+If you are a parent, wondering where to take infant CPR class, don’t have to go through the hustle of creating time for physical hands-on CPR and First Aid Training Courses, as you can easily enroll in an CPR online certification course.

 Basic Questions to Ask When Taking an Online CPR Class

-Your needs should be what guides you when choosing an online CPR class.
+Your needs should be what guide you when choosing an online CPR class.
 For that matter, you should ensure it meets your job specifications, whether they are related to children under your care or have specific medical issues like there are high chances of cardiac arrest.
 For other reasons, you can take online classes for your interest.